Nde-Code/nde-shortener/README.md

 A simple and lightweight URL shortener built with [Deno](https://deno.land/) and [Firebase Realtime Database](https://firebase.google.com/products/realtime-database).

-> At the beginning, it was my first project using Deno to build a REST API.
+At the beginning, it was my first project using Deno to build a REST API.
 I kept adding features, and now I'm sharing it publicly on my GitHub.

-> I haven't picked a real name for the project yet, so I just called it: `nde-shortener`.
+I haven't picked a real name for the project yet, so I just called it: `nde-shortener`.

+**Public online instance:**

+> By using this software, whether hosted on your own server or through its public online instance, you confirm that you have read and accepted all the information provided in the [README.md](https://github.com/Nde-Code/nde-shortener/blob/main/README.md) and in [privacy.md](https://github.com/Nde-Code/nde-shortener/blob/main/privacy.md)

 ## 📦 Features: